2bard/AndroidPianoView/README.md

 ![Example PianoView screenshot](pianoview-screenshot.png "Example")

-The PianoView can be either defined in XML or programatically:
+The PianoView can be either defined in XML or programmatically:

 ```xml
 <com.twobard.pianoview.Piano